xBalbinus/rarible-devrel/use-case_MintGate.md

 Full documentation and instructions can be found here:
 [MintGate Docs](https://mintgate.gitbook.io/mintgate-docs/)

-Currently, the MintGate team is working on API wrappers that tie-in to the Rarible Protocol endpoints and future okans to create a subgraph to reach full decentralization.
+Currently, the MintGate team is working on API wrappers that tie-in to the Rarible Protocol endpoints and future projections are to create a subgraph to reach full decentralization.